Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Romania is whichever brand rides Orange, Vodafone or Digi with the broadest verified coverage for your route, honest fair use terms, working hotspot, and EU roam like at home that keeps one plan alive across Hungary, Bulgaria and the wider EU.
+HelloRoam is Simscanner's top-ranked travel eSIM for Romania, with the cheapest sourced entry we tracked from $2.84.
 Romania sets no SIM-registration law, as the Constitutional Court struck the idea down twice, so anonymous prepaid is allowed, although a shop may still ask for ID.
 Coverage is strong across Bucharest, Cluj-Napoca, Timisoara and the Black Sea coast, and thinner in the Carpathian valleys.
 Weigh the brands in the ranking below.

 The ranking